top of page

 • Unique colors.

-• Not my favorite barrel shape as it tends to cramp my fingers but overall an enjoyable pencil with nice coverage.
+• Not my favorite barrel shape, as it tends to cramp my fingers, but overall an enjoyable pencil with nice coverage.

-Faber Castell Polychromos
+Faber Castell Polychromos comparison

 • Artist-grade pencil with a smooth, slightly heavier, and larger barrel.